 Which are the main corporate taxes in Czech Republic?

-The corporate income tax for a company set up in the Czech Republic
+The corporate income tax rate for a company set up in the Czech Republic

 pension and investment funds

-VAT is imposed at the standard rate of 21% and the registration is mandatory if the turnover exceeds CZK 1 million over twelve consecutive months.
+VAT is imposed at the standard rate of 21% and the registration is mandatory if the turnover exceeds CZK1 million over twelve consecutive months.
 However, it is important to know that Czech Republic applies lower VAT rates for specific categories of products and services.
-The country imposes reduced VAT available at the rates of 15% and 10% and even 0%.
+The country imposes reduced VAT available at the rates of 15%, 10% and even 0%.

 How to open a bank account in Czech Republic

-Each company with establishments in Czech Republic needs to open a bank account by providing the firm’s main documents, like the Articles of Association.
+Each company with establishments in the Czech Republic needs to open a bank account by providing the firm’s main documents, like the Articles of Association.
 First, a provisory bank account is opened for depositing the minimum share capital, and then a permanent bank account will serve to the company’s financial operations.
-One must observe the banks' fees at the time of registration.
-Support cn be offered in this matter by our Czech lawyers who can also help you register the company for VAT.
+One must pay the banks' fees at the time of registration.
+Support can be offered by our Czech lawyers who can also help you register the company for VAT.

 Purchasing a ready-made company in Czech Republic